zzczzc20/RealWorldGameEngine/README.md

 # IdeActuator Demo (SVM_net) ✨

 Welcome to the IdeActuator Demo (SVM_net) project!
-This is a frontend prototype exploring the vision of transforming urban spaces into interactive game worlds using AI, smart devices (like simulated Smart Vending Machines - SVMs), mobile interfaces, and game mechanics.
+This is a frontend prototype (with a simple flask backend) exploring the vision of transforming urban spaces into interactive game worlds using AI, smart devices (like simulated Smart Vending Machines - SVMs), mobile interfaces, and game mechanics.
+If you are interested in it, please contact me with my email: zzhouch@connect.ust.hk

 **Vision:** To create engaging, location-based experiences that blend the virtual and real, making the city itself a playground.